|

 against the government from within the army.
 Ultimately

-these conservative social forces sought salvation and the
+these conservative social forces sought salvation and

-restoration of "order" by launching a military coup.
-The
+the restoration of "order" by launching a military coup.

-aim of the army rebellion led by General Franco and
+The aim of the army rebellion led by General Franco and

-his nationalist movement was the crushing of the
+his nationalist movement was the crushing of the republican

-in earnest.
+earnest.
 Franco's

 nationalist movement had powerful allies in the fascist